2018 Volkswagen Golf review

 Curious how Volkswagen Golf trims differ?
 Use our side-by-side vehicle comparison to see the differences and similarities

-S 2WD 4D Hatchback
+SE 4D Hatchback 2WD

 Standard Features